 Sustainability: Science, Practice, & Policy invites contributions that integrate science, practice, and policy in original research, case studies, and policy analysis.
 Submissions should address social, economic, political, and biological/environmental interactions relevant to sustainability problems.
 The work should be grounded in specific research and/or policy practice and be presented in language that is understandable across disciplines.

-Peer Review: All published papers will be reviewed by at least two anonymous referees and assessed by the Editor.
+Peer Review: All manuscripts submitted will be reviewed by at least two anonymous referees and assessed by the Editor.
+For further information on SSPP's peer review process, see our FAQs

 Author Fees: SSPP is published on an open-access basis and thus not funded through institutional and individual subscriptions.
 To offset the operating costs of the journal, SSPP employs an author-fee model of publication.
 The author fee for Regular Articles is US$595 and is payable upon acceptance of a manuscript for publication.
 The charge for Community Essays and other contributions is US$295.
 For further information on Author Fees, see our FAQs.